garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 title: NOW
 ---

+I am on the job market for both academic jobs (full-time tenure-track || visiting assistant professor) as well as non-academic curatorial and arts organizational positions!
+I'm happy to talk with hiring committees to see about fit.

 Leonardo Journal's peer-review has recognized my dissertation abstract as a top submission to their [abstract database](https://leonardo.info/graduate-abstracts?gad_source=1&gclid=CjwKCAjwl6-3BhBWEiwApN6_kn8blU9qdZp0qEBIsouYt4SSTRcvjpxzVoBjVI4HgpV_U5gTUt3VixoCOkUQAvD_BwE) and will be printed in their late 2024 publication.

+Invited and funded to participate at [MDW 2024 Summit in Kansas City](https://mdw.art/summit) November 2024.
+I'll be representing CCAM, a Chicago-based theory|practice art and technology (501c3) I founded in 2023.

-Invited talk 10.17.24 at NYU Tisch: "Media Diagrammatics and the Emergence of Subjectivity".
+Invited talk in October at NYU Tisch IDM: "Media Diagrammatics and the Emergence of Subjectivity".

 In Spring 2025, chosen to design UIC's School of Art and Art History's graduate seminar.
 More-than-human experience and sensation.
 Grounded in American pragmatism and process philosophy.
 Further: enactivism and embodied cognition, affect theory, panpsychism, and ecological thought in art practice.